PelionIoT/virtual-demo-for-pelion/README.md

     -rwxr-xr-x 1 root root 6562120 Jan 27 11:11 mbedCloudClientExample.elf
     ```
-4. We now need to genarate the firmware manifest describing the update, upload it to the portal and start an update campaign.
+4. We now need to generate the firmware manifest describing the update, upload it to the portal and start an update campaign.
 The `manifest-tool` can conveniently perform all this in one step.
 Simple execute:

     ```
     $ manifest-dev-tool update -p __x86_x64_NativeLinux_mbedtls/Debug/mbedCloudClientExample.elf -w -n -v 0.2.0